jeandobre/exercise/README.md

-# exercise from Visual Nuts
+# Several courses about Java spring

 -----------
 The two projects are a maven project.